 Ex Parte Communication Requirements

-If an ex parte communication occurs for any permit application, enforcement action or consistency review determination, you may send the ex parte disclosure form to email@example.com or can contact Commission legal staff at (415) 352-3600.
+If an ex parte communication occurs for any permit application, enforcement action or consistency review determination, Commissioners should complete an Ex Parte Communication Disclosure Form (PDF).
+Commissioners or members of the public may also contact the Commission legal staff via E-mail at email@example.com.